carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Depth camera

-The [depth camera](ref_sensors.md#depth-camera) generates shot that maps every pixel in a grayscale depth map.
+The [depth camera](ref_sensors.md#depth-camera) generates pictures of the scene that map every pixel in a grayscale depth map.
 However, the output is not directly this.
 It originally maps the depth buffer of the camera using a RGB color space, but this has to be translated to a grayscale to be comprehensible.

 In order to do this, simply save the image as previously done with the RGB camera, but this time, apply a [carla.ColorConverter](python_api.md#carla.ColorConverter) to it.
 There are two conversions available for depth cameras.